WHOmentorsdotcom/skihlzjumpstarter/README.md

 ```
 ## Contributing

-In it's current state, Selfstarter is very skeletal.
+In it's current state, JumpStarter Code™ is very skeletal.
 We welcome your pull requests.
 If you're looking to contribute, here are some good starting points.

 ### Email Updates